Maffra (Vic.)

 An assessment of population growth drivers in Maffra reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and utilising VIC State Government's Regional/LGA projections released in 2023 for areas not covered by this data, adjusted employing a method of weighted aggregation.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Looking at population projections moving forward, the suburb of Maffra (Vic.) is expected to grow by 1935 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 26.5% in total over the 17 years.
+Based on aggregated SA2-level projections, the suburb of Maffra (Vic.) is expected to increase by 1,909 persons to 2041, reflecting an increase of 24.8% in total over the 17 years.

 Frequently Asked Questions - Population